 - Close all fireplace dampers.

 - Go to an upper-story interior room – preferably one without windows.
 Bring all pets with you.
 Also bring a battery-powered weather radio and extra batteries so you can continue to monitor emergency broadcasts.

 - Use duct tape and plastic sheeting to seal all cracks around the doors and windows, as well as any other vents.
 If you don’t have these supplies, you can improvise with damp towels.

 To see if you live or work in the part of Fayette County that falls under the Chemical Stockpile Emergency Preparedness Program’s protective action zones (CSEPP PAZs), review the zone map:

-For detailed instructions on how to shelter in place, read this PDF document and watch the videos to the right.
+For detailed instructions on how to shelter in place, read this PDF document and watch the videos.

 Shelter in Place at home: